toru173/nomi-discord-python/README.md

 ### What Features are Coming Next?
 Immediate 'coming *thoon*' features are:
 - ✅ Documentation and Readme
-- ☑️ Start to use the new 'Rooms' feature
+- ☑️ Implement the new 'Rooms' feature
 - ☑️ Allow a Nomi to see when you react to their message
 - ☑️ Allow your Nomi to manage a list of keywords or users they always reply to